RoniF-pixel/Python-Projects/Strikes-Analysis/README.md

 - Merge the datasets into a unified DataFrame.
 - Explore and visualize strike patterns.
-- Perform time series forecasting using SARIMAX.
+- Perform time series forecasting using SARIMA.
 - Evaluate model performance and residuals.

 ---